VandiKond/ConsoleBar/README.md

 ### Coffee

-- It's an interface for coffee (example: latte, cappuchino, coffee with milk)
+- It's an interface for coffee (example: latte, cappuccino, coffee with milk)

 - Methods

-1. AddSyrop
+1. Addsyrup
-    - Ads syrop to the coffee
+    - Adds syrup to the coffee
     - Example:
     ```golang
-    func (c Coffee) AddSyrop(syrop syrops.Syrop) (Coffee, error) {
+    func (c Coffee) AddSyrup(syrup syrups.Syrup) (Coffee, error) {
-        // Checks are syrops similar
+        // Checks are syrups similar
-        if c.Syrop.GetType() != syrop.GetType() {
+        if c.Syrup.GetType() != syrup.GetType() {
-            return l, Errors.NewError(coffeerrors.TDS, fmt.Sprintf("%s is not %s", c.Syrop.GetType(), syrop.GetType()))
+            return l, Errors.NewError(coffeerrors.TDS, fmt.Sprintf("%s is not %s", c.Syrup.GetType(), syrup.GetType()))
         }
-        // Ads syrop
+        // Adds syrup
-        c.Syrop = l.Syrop.AddMore(syrop.GetMl())
+        c.Syrup = l.Syrup.AddMore(syrup.GetMl())

         // returns the coffee
         return l, nil
     }
     ```
-    - Expects that the sturcture you are using has a parametor `Syrop`
+    - Expects that the structure you are using has a parameter `Syrup`

 2. AddAdditive
-    - Ads an additive to the coffee
+    - Adds an additive to the coffee
     - Example:
     ```golang
     func (c Coffee) AddAdditive(additive additives.Additive) (Coffee, error) {
-        // Ads a new element to the slice of additives
+        // Adds a new element to the slice of additives
         c.Additives = append(c.Additives, additive)

         // returns the coffee
         return c, nil
     }
     ```
-    - Expects that the sturcture you are using has a parametor `Additives` *(slice of Addective)*
+    - Expects that the structure you are using has a parameter `Additives` *(slice of Addective)*

-### Syrops
+### Syrups

-- It's an interface for syrops that you can add to drinks (example: vanila syrop, choclate syrop, salted caramel syrup)
+- It's an interface for syrups that you can add to drinks (example: vanilla syrup, chocolate syrup, salted caramel syrup)

 - Methods

 1. GetMl
-    - Gets the amount of the syrop (in ml)
+    - Gets the amount of the syrup (in ml)
     - Example :
     ```golang
-    func (s Syrop) GetMl() float64 {
+    func (s Syrup) GetMl() float64 {
         return s.Ml
     }
     ```
     - structure for this example should have parameter `Ml`

 2. GetType
-    - Gets the type of the syrop
+    - Gets the type of the syrup
     - Example :
     ```golang
-    func (s Syrop) GetType() string {
+    func (s Syrup) GetType() string {
-	    return "syrop"
+	    return "syrup"
     }
     ```
-    - replace "syrop" to your structure name
+    - replace "syrup" to your structure name

 3. AddMore
-    - Ads more grams to the additive
+    - Adds more grams to the additive
     - Example :
     ```golang
-    func (s Syrop) AddMore(grams float64) Syrop {
+    func (s Syrup) AddMore(grams float64) Syrup {
         v.Ml += ml
         return v
     }